GoKEV/RaspberryPi-GPIO-PHP/README.md

 pi@raspberrypi:~ $
 ```

-## GPIO from DWAB
+## GPIO for WiringPi

+  - I originally used the WiringPi library because the IO commands didn't require sudo.

+  - However, This project now works with either wiring set.
+Simply modify the variable in the top few lines of `api.php`  $gpformat = "wiringpi"; or $gpformat = "broadcom";.
+This change will modify the commands used to read / write IO, as well as switch between IO names.

+  - For instance, WiringPi GPIO 0 is the same wire as Broadcom GPIO 17.
+You can read the state of GPIO 0, then change the API for BCM pinout -- and run the query again on io=17 for the same answer.

-  - this includes a screen shot of some of the GPIO pinouts explained
+this includes a screen shot of some of the GPIO pinouts explained

 ![RaspberryPiPinout.png](files/RaspberryPiPinout.png?raw=true "RaspberryPiPinout.png")